Optimal transport and Wasserstein distances for causal models: Abstract

-$\Pi^{\rm bc}_G(\mu, \nu)$ is a symmetrized version of $\Pi_G(\mu, \nu)$ consisting of transport plans that are $G$-causal in both directions.
-In Section \ref{sec:DAG} below we give alternative characterizations of $G$-causal and $G$-bicausal transport plans in the case where $G$ is a DAG.
-But the following transport problems can be defined for arbitrary directed graphs $G$.
+In Theorem \ref{thm:main} and Corollary \ref{cor:main} below we give alternative characterizations of $G$-causal and $G$-bicausal transport plans in the case where $G$ is a directed acyclic graph.
+Proposition \ref{prop:basic_prop} shows that $\Pi_{G}(\mu, \nu)$ and $\Pi_G^{\rm bc}(\mu, \nu)$ are non-empty for all probability measures $\mu$ and $\nu$ respecting the structure of G. The following transport problems can be defined for arbitrary directed graphs $G$.

 \begin{definition}[$G$-causal optimal transport] Let $G = (V,E)$ be a directed graph.
-For $\mu \in \cP(\cX)$, $\nu \in \cP(\cY)$ and a measurable cost function $c : \cX \times \cY \rightarrow \mathbb{R}_+$, we define the $G$-causal and $G$-bicausal optimal transport problems as \be \inf_{\pi \in \Pi_{G}(\mu, \nu)} \int_{\cX \times \cY} c \; d\pi \qquad \mbox{and} \qquad \inf_{\pi \in \Pi^{\rm bc}_{G}(\mu, \nu)} \int_{\cX \times \cY} c \; d\pi, \ee respectively. \end{definition}
+For $\mu \in \cP(\cX)$, $\nu \in \cP(\cY)$ and a measurable cost function $c : \cX \times \cY \rightarrow [0,\infty)$, we define the $G$-causal and $G$-bicausal optimal transport problems as \be \inf_{\pi \in \Pi_{G}(\mu, \nu)} \int_{\cX \times \cY} c \; d\pi \qquad \mbox{and} \qquad \inf_{\pi \in \Pi^{\rm bc}_{G}(\mu, \nu)} \int_{\cX \times \cY} c \; d\pi, \ee respectively. \end{definition}